 The findings werenâ€™t all that surprising to fellow Sunny brook colleague and manager of trauma services Sharon Ramagnano.
 She told Huffington Post in 2017 that people driving on a sunny, summer day, often assume the road conditions are good and they can drive faster.
 Add in the fact that there are typically more people out on a summer day – pedestrians, motorists and cyclists, and it can be a combination for disaster, especially if distracted driving is involved.

-With this in mind, while the summer driving season quickly approaches here in South western Ontario, weâ€™ve put together a helpful list of tips for safe summer driving.
+With this in mind, summer driving season is in full swing in Southwestern Ontario, so weâ€™ve put together a helpful list of tips for safe summer driving.
 Check out the tips below to learn how you can stay aware, be prepared and stay safe this summer.

 Be Aware of Motorcyclists